humansensinglab/POET-continual-action-recognition/README.md

 :white_check_mark: Additionally, this release includes (i) the base step model checkpoints, (ii) a few-shot data file.

-- Note, additional code for adaptation of various baselines and ablations can be made available upon request.
+:pushpin: Note, additional code for adaptation of various baselines and ablations can be made available upon request.

 ## Installation